 CLARIFICATION: The below article is concerned not only with new additions to the Facebook Terms of Service, but the complete Terms of Service, which include some old terms unchanged by Facebook at this time.
 One new feature is the ability for Facebook to track your location.
 This ability is contingent on a user's consent.

-Facebook has roughly 1.32 billion users.
-Over the years, it has slowly expanded its Terms and Conditions, and last month the company announced that, come the 1st of January 2015, all users will have to agree to new Terms of Service (TOS) or be locked out of the site.
+Over the years, Facebook has slowly expanded its terms and conditions, and last month the company announced that come January 1, 2015 all users will have to agree to new Terms of Service (TOS) or be locked out of the site.
+Since the social network has roughly 1.32 billion users, that is a BIG deal

 But just what is in these new TOS?
 And should you be worried about them?
-I spoke with Maninder Gill, a partner at Simons Muirhead & Burton solicitors and an expert in intellectual property and privacy law, to find out just how far Facebook's new terms go and how it will affect your online life.
+I spoke with Maninder Gill, a partner at London's Simons Muirhead & Burton and an expert in intellectual property and privacy law to find out just how far Facebook's new terms go and how it will affect your online life.

 Do you see anything about Facebook's new TOS that are particularly alarming?